netgroup-polito/pretty-verifier/README.md

 ## Usage

-Always compile your code with clion, using the -g option
+Always compile your code with Clang, using the -g option

 Pipe `pretty_verifier.py` when loading the eBPF program.